boomerang-io/worker.python/README.md

 #### Prerequisites for virtual environment

-- Python 3
+- Python 3.6 or higher
-- Pip
+- Pip 19.0 or higher

 #### Steps to run in virtual environment